-- (1) Chemistry 30 recommended to take advanced courses in Foods or Textile Science. - (2) Clothing and Textiles 30, or 3 to 5 credits in advanced CTS-Fashion Studies strands recommended for Textiles, Clothing and Culture majors in BSc in Human Ecology. - (3) Clothing and Textiles 30, Foods and Nutrition 30, or 5 credits in advanced CTS-Fashion Studies or Foods strands recommended for Combined degree.
+- (1) Chemistry 30 recommended to take advanced courses in Foods or Textile Science. - (2) 5 credits in advanced CTS Fashion Studies strands recommended for Textiles and Clothing majors. - (3) 5 credits in advanced CTS Fashion Studies or Foods strands recommended for the Combined Degrees.